Selindek/spring-data-jpa-acl/acl/README.md

 		// ...
 	}

-The users gain "update" if they have "ROLE_EDITOR" role AND they also have some relationship with the object via an annotated property (@AclOwner/@AclParent)
+The users gain "update" if they have "ROLE_EDITOR" role AND they also have some relationship with the object via an annotated property (`@AclOwner` or `@AclParent`)
 The second annotation states that any user CAN gain "read" permission if they have an annotated relationship with an entity.
 Empty roles() array means ANY role.
-So the following annotation means that only users with "ROLE_ADMIN" could gain any kind of permissions to these objects, but only if they have the proper relationship with the object via @AclOwner and @AclParent annotation:
+So the following annotation means that only users with "ROLE_POWER" could gain any kind of permissions to these objects, but only if they have the proper relationship with the object via `@AclOwner` and `@AclParent` annotation:

-	@AclRoleCondition(value="all", roles="ROLE_ADMIN")
+	@AclRoleCondition(value="all", roles="ROLE_POWER")

-If you add the following annotation to a domain class (and this is the only role annotation on it) then nobody can gain any permission on the entities of this class via @AclOwner and @AclParent annotations (However the can be accessed with roles defined with an @AclRolePermission):
+If you add the following annotation to a domain class (and this is the only role annotation on it) then nobody can gain any permission on the entities of this class via `@AclOwner` and `@AclParent` annotations (However they can be accessed with roles defined with an @AclRolePermission):

 	@AclRoleCondition(value={}, roles={})
 	@Entity